 The Doctor of Nursing Practice (DNP) degree is the new standard for advanced practice nursing education.
-The FWWSON has two clinical options: family nurse practitioner (FNP) and psychiatric mental health nurse practitioner (PMHNP).
-For existing master's- or DNP-prepared FNPs or PMHNPs, the school offers a second certificate option.
+The FWWSON has two clinical concentrations: family nurse practitioner (FNP) and psychiatric mental health nurse practitioner (PMHNP).
+For master's-prepared FNPs or PMHNPs, the school offers an option for obtaining the DNP degree; however, this option requires that these individuals take the entire post-BSN plan of study, including coursework to prepare them in another population area: FNP or PMHNP.
 Please review the program's unique mission and philosophy.

-FNP option prepares students for careers in rural primary care.
-All FNP courses are offered through the FWWSON.
+FNP concentration prepares students for careers in rural primary care.

 Courses/Program of Study

 *Our innovative DNP program has unique requirements regarding time commitment, on-campus intensives, and clinical placements.
 Before applying to our program, please read through our Frequently Asked Questions (FAQs in the bulleted listing above) to make sure that our program meets your needs.